Halocarbon

 Performance you can count on

-Halocarbon Vacuum Pump Fluids (VPF) oils are designed for use as nonflammable and nonreactive lubricants in continuous operations that involve oxidizing environments or hazardous chemicals.
-Halocarbon VPF oils are routinely used in applications ranging from plasma etching and chemical vapor deposition in semiconductor fabrication to reactive gas handling and electron microscopy.
-These oils significantly reduce the exposure and safety risks that are associated with the routine operation, maintenance, and waste disposal common in these applications.
-Below is a list of the key performance attributes that make Halocarbon VPF oils the ideal lubricant for vacuum pump applications:
+Halocarbon vacuum pump oils are designed for use as nonflammable and nonreactive lubricants in continuous vacuum operations.
+Halocarbon offers two classes of vacuum pump oils, designed for different vacuum operations and process conditions.
+These oils are designed for use in mechanical vacuum pumps across a broad range of applications ranging from plasma etching and chemical vapor deposition in semiconductor fabrication to reactive gas handling and electron microscopy.
+These oils significantly reduce the exposure and safety risks that are associated with the routine operation, maintenance and waste disposal common in these applications.
+Below is a list of the key performance attributes that make Halocarbon vacuum oils the ideal lubricant for your vacuum pump applications:

 Key Performance Characteristics